-The exact sensitivity, and hence the expected number of detections that will be made with Voyager is uncertain.
-In \citet{Voyager:2020}, the authors mention that Voyager might detect 100 times more sources compared to advanced LIGO/Virgo/KAGRA.
-As a proxy, we decide to use a factor of 50 times more sources compared to our O4 estimate (which comes down to about a factor 100 compared to O3)
+The exact sensitivity, and hence the expected number of detections that will be made with future upgrades to the LIGO and Virgo detectors beyond O5 is uncertain\footnote{See \href{https://dcc.ligo.org/public/0183/T2200287/002/T2200287v2_PO5report.pdf}{T2200287v2\_PO5report.pdf} for an overview of proposed detector network scenarios.}.
+In \citet{Baibhav:2019, Voyager:2020, Gupta:2023}, the authors mention that a future best sensitivity of the LIGO/Virgo detectors, sometimes called $\rm{A}^{\sharp}$ (or Voyager) might detect about a hundred times more sources compared to Advanced LIGO/Advanced Virgo/KAGRA (sometimes referred to as $\rm{A}^{+}$/$\rm{AdV}^{+}$).
+For simplicity, we decide to use a factor of about 100 times more sources in $\rm{A}^{\sharp}$ compared to our O3 estimate in Figure~\ref{fig-ch8:expected-detections-different-pipelines}.
+We also include a factor 3 for the uncertainty estimate.